benessilfie/essilfiequansah/README.md

 My name is Essilfie.
 I'm an aspiring Software Engineer.
 Currently pursuing a Backend major in Software Engineering at AltSchool Africa.
 I'm interested in Fintech and projects on assitive technology.

-Other than Tech, I'm passionate about cooking, design, entrepreneuship, and mental health issues.
+Other than Tech, I'm passionate about cooking, design, entrepreneuship, and mental health awareness.

 ### Tech Stack